kwolbachia/Visualization_toolset/README.md

 * The must-have macro shortcut : (from Nick George)
 	- [Q] easy switch between Color and Composite mode on multichannel images

-* And finally a collection of keyboard shortcuts for some of the tools and for what I think are frequently used commands in Imagej when handling stacks or hyperstacks:
+* A collection of keyboard shortcuts for some macros and additionnal shortcuts for frequently used commands when handling stacks or hyperstacks:

 	Macro shortcut :
 	- [A] Enhance Contrast, saturated=0.3 : almost same as "Auto" button in Brightness tool